According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 Students can also practice CBSE Essays on various topics to improve their writing section for the English exam.

 CBSE Class 10 English The Book That Saved the Earth Summary

-Think-Tank would consider himself as the most powerful and intelligent fellow among all the Martians and decides to visit Earth with his team.
+Think-Tank considers himself the most powerful and intelligent fellow among all the Martians and decides to visit Earth with his team.
 He always thinks that since he has a big balloon head, he is the most intelligent of all and constantly wants to be praised for it.
 He and his team are eager to know how the Earthlings (people living on Earth) live and how the Martians can put that planet under the generous Martian rulership.
-Soon, they arrive at the Centerville Public Library on Earth which was full of books.
+Soon, they arrived at the Centerville Public Library on Earth, which was full of books.
 However, they are unable to understand the purpose of those objects kept on the shelves.

 In no time, Apprentice Noodle reminds Think-Tank that the Mars chemical department has given some vitamin pills to boost the intelligence of the crew.
 Think-Tank immediately orders his crew to have those pills.
 The crew pop in the capsules before reading the book.
-Soon, Sergeant Oop starts reading the nursery rhymes book and they start taking the literal meaning of lines in the rhymes.
-He reads the rhyme, Humpty Dumpty and all of them see the picture of Humpty that resembles Think-Tank.
+Soon, Sergeant Oop starts reading the nursery rhyme book, and they start taking the literal meaning of lines in the rhymes.
+He reads the rhyme, Humpty Dumpty, and all of them see the picture of Humpty that resembles Think-Tank.

 Conclusion of The Book That Saved the Earth